The European General Data Protection Regulation (GDPR) specifies how

 are not expected to occur very often, and as such, FGB researchers are

-NOT required to prepare for any such requests (i.e. by ensuring that the
+NOT required to prepare for any such requests (i.e. by

-data in question are machine-readable).
-FGB researchers are not obliged
+ensuring that the data in question are machine-readable).
+FGB

-to execute requests for data portability if this would risk the privacy
+researchers are not obliged to execute requests for data portability if

-of other individuals or severely harm the aims of the research project,
+this would risk the privacy of other individuals or severely harm the

-but, ultimately, the decision to approve a request for data portability
+aims of the research project, but, ultimately, the decision to approve a

-lies with the Data Protection Officer for the VU.
+request for data portability lies with the Data Protection Officer for

-- Long-term research projects should occasionally update consent.
-This
+- Long-term or ongoing longitudinal research projects should

-should be done if there are any fundamental changes to the nature of the
+occasionally update consent.
+This should be done if there are any

-study, such as a change to the purpose of the study, the types of data
+purpose of the study, the types of data collected, or any planned data

-collected, or any planned data sharing that was not mentioned earlier.
+sharing that was not mentioned earlier.
+FGB researchers should also

-FGB researchers should also review their consent forms every ten years
+review their consent forms every ten years to determine if consent needs

-to determine if consent needs to be refreshed.
+to be refreshed.

 - Consent forms from long-term research projects that started prior to